Johnny-Fung/Apple-Paint-Program/README.md

-# Apple Themed Paint Program in Python
+# Apple Themed Paint Program Made in Python

 A fun, Apple-themed paint program used to simulate Microsoft Paint created using Python and the Pygame library.
 Implemented design and functionality including multi-tools, stamps, undo/redo edits, save/load functionality, and more.